fbpx

 • Is breakfast included?
 Sometimes this is a nice perk on a road trip because it saves you from having to buy 3 meals each day.

 • Compare prices to find a deal.
-Personally, we use Booking.com for most of our trips in the United States (we sometimes use different platforms in other countries!)
+Personally, we use Booking.com for most of our trips in the United States and abroad as they tend to have the largest database of hotels (and now apartments!) available to book.

 • Using the same platform or hotel chain can give you bonuses.
 This might be helpful if you’re on a strict budget.
 That said, we prefer smaller hotels over the chains when possible.